Daily Life

 CAF

-The Family Allowance Fund ( CAF) is a public body responsible for paying social benefits and financial assistance, subject to certain conditions.
+The Family Allowance Fund ( CAF) is a public agency responsible for providing social benefits and financial assistance, subject to certain conditions.

-The CAF online simulator allows you to estimate the amount of assistance you may be eligible for.
+The CAF's online calculator allows you to estimate the amount of assistance you may be eligible for.

-Completely free of charge, the Visale scheme acts as a guarantor for students under the age of 30.
-It makes the process easier for you by strengthening your application and, if necessary, covering your rent in the event of payment difficulties.
-If a delay occurs, Visale pays the amount owed directly to the landlord, and the tenant then repays the amount advanced.
+The Visale program is completely free and acts as a guarantor for students under the age of 30.
+It simplifies the rental process by strengthening your application and, if necessary, covering rent payments in the event of payment difficulties.
+In fact, if a payment is late, Visale pays the amount owed directly to the landlord, and the tenant then repays the amount advanced.

-This service allows you to create a simplified, comprehensive, and secure digital rental file to maximize your chances of finding accommodation.
+This service allows you to create a streamlined, comprehensive, and secure digital rental application to maximize your chances of finding a place to live.

-Here you will find a selection of practical information to help you with your procedures:
+Here is a selection of practical information to help you with your procedures:

 Eat

-The various campuses of the University of Montpellier have several dining areas managed by the CROUS.
-In total, 6 university restaurants, 22 cafeterias, and 7 brasseries are available to students on UM campuses, including Montpellier, Perpignan, Béziers, and Nîmes.
+The various campuses of the University of Montpellier feature several dining facilities managed by the CROUS.
+In total, there are 6 university restaurants, 22 cafeterias, and 7 brasseries available to students at UM locations, including Montpellier, Perpignan, Béziers, and Nîmes.

-In Sète, in agreement with the CROUS, a special service for IUT students is provided at the Lycée Charles de Gaulle (38 rue Robespierre, 34200 Sète).
+In Sète, in cooperation with the CROUS, a special service for IUT students is available at Lycée Charles de Gaulle (38 rue Robespierre, 34200 Sète).

-The Carcassonne Inter-Administrative Restaurant (RIAC), located at 37 rue de la République in the city center, welcomes you to its dining area.
-Thanks to the Crous social catering service, you can enjoy meals for €1 if you are a scholarship recipient or €3.30 if you are not.
+The Carcassonne Inter-Administrative Restaurant (RIAC), located at 37 Rue de la République in downtown Carcassonne, welcomes you to its dining area.
+Thanks to the CROUS’s subsidized meal program, you can enjoy meals there for €1 if you receive a grant, or €3.30 if you do not.

-The campus in Mende offers a dedicated student area with a hot and cold drinks machine, sweet snacks, a refrigerator, and microwaves.
-In addition, the student community can enjoy the inter-administrative restaurant on Boulevard Lucien Arnault.
+The campus in Mende features a student lounge equipped with a vending machine offering hot and cold beverages and sweet snacks, as well as a refrigerator and microwaves.
+In addition, students can dine at the inter-departmental cafeteria on Boulevard Lucien Arnault.

-By creating an Izly account, you can enjoy discounted prices at university restaurants: €1 for scholarship recipients and students in financial need, and €3.30 for other students.
-You can sign up for an account at the Crous.
+By creating an Izly account, you can take advantage of discounted rates at university dining halls: €1 for students receiving financial aid and those in financial need, and €3.30 for other students.
+You must complete this process through the Crous.

-Once a week, free food distributions are offered by the UM's BVE in student residences, in partnership with the Linkee association, for students in need.
+Once a week, the UM’s Student Services Office (BVE) offers free food distributions at the Student Centers, in partnership with the Linkee association, for students facing financial hardship.

 Getting around